kneubert/bacterial_assembly/README.md

 # bacterial_assembly
 Assembly pipeline for baterial isolates using SPAdes

+## Installation
+Download the zip file or clone it with  <br />
+git clone https://github.com/kneubert/assembly_pipeline SRC_PATH/assembly_pipeline <br />

+Put the pipeline in your PATH, e.g. <br />
+export PATH=SRC_PATH/assembly_pipeline <br />

 ## Example run
-First check, if all the programs under 'Prerequisites' are installed in your path.
+First check, if all the programs under **'Prerequisites'** are installed in your path.

 ### **1. Configuration**
-As a first step create a folder e.g. 'my_project' somewhere in your working directory and create the configuration file 'parameter.cfg' in this directory: mkdir my_project; cd my_project
+As a first step create a folder e.g. 'my_project' somewhere in your working directory and create the configuration file **'parameter.cfg'** in this directory: mkdir my_project; cd my_project

 The configuration files looks can look like this: